Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting

-We plot birth and death rate estimates and their $95\%$ confidence intervals, obtained with our EM algorithm, in Figure \ref{fig:Lineages} (vertical bars labeled ``All'').
-The starting values for the EM do not affect the results.
-In the analysis presented, the EM algorithm was started with parameter guesses of $.05$ and $.05$ for $\lambda$ and $\mu$, respectively, and their MLEs were $0.027$ and $0.0207$, respectively.
+We first use a simple model with one single birth rate and one single death rate of the IS\textit{6110} for all patients.
+In the analysis presented, we start the EM algorithm with parameter guesses of $0.05$ and $0.05$ for $\lambda$ and $\mu$, respectively, and their\vadjust{\goodbreak} MLEs are $0.0176$ and $0.0207$, respectively.
 The starting values for the EM do not affect these results.
-Our estimate and 95\% confidence interval for $\lambda$, $0.0176$ and $(0.0082, 0.027)$, are consistent with the estimate $0.0188 \pm0.0103$ from \cite{RosenbergTrans03}.
-Although the authors' credible interval for $\mu$ overlaps with ours, our estimate for $\mu$ is noticeably higher than \cite{RosenbergTrans03}'s estimate of $0.0147 \pm 0.00906$.
-Note from Table \ref{tab:summStats} that among the intervals with a decrease, the average count drop was by more than $1$; there were $3$ intervals where IS\textit{6110} counts dropped by $2$, whereas there were no interval that experienced an increase by more than $1$.
-Thus we would expect our estimate for $\mu$ to increase over \cite{RosenbergTrans03}'s approximation, whereas that of $\lambda$ should be similar between the two methods.
+Our estimate and 95\% confidence interval for $\lambda$, $0.0176$ and $(0.0082, 0.027)$, are consistent with the corresponding quantities, $0.0188$ and $(0.0085, 0.0291)$, from \citet{RosenbergTrans03}.
+Although the authors' confidence interval for $\mu$, $(0.0057, 0.0237)$, overlaps with ours, $(0.011, 0.031)$, our estimate for $\mu$, $0.0207$, is noticeably higher than Rosenberg, Tsolaki and Tanaka's (\citeyear{RosenbergTrans03}) estimate of $0.0147$.
+Note from Table \ref {tabsummStats} that among the intervals with a decrease, the average count drop is by more than $1$; there are $3$ intervals where IS\textit{6110} counts drop by $2$, whereas there are no intervals that experience an increase by more than $1$.
+Thus, we would expect our estimate for $\mu $ to increase over Rosenberg, Tsolaki and Tanaka's (\citeyear{RosenbergTrans03}) approximation, whereas that of $\lambda$ should be similar between the two methods.
 We also point out that we analyze an updated version of the data analyzed by \citet{RosenbergTrans03}.
 Moreover, \citet{RosenbergTrans03} use a slightly more complicated model for IS\textit{6110} evolution, which takes into account shifts in transposon location.
 We conclude that estimates of birth and death rates of IS\textit{6110} do not vary dramatically when estimation methods and data collection are altered.
 We now turn to more complicated BDRI models that have not been applied before to the \textit{M. tuberculosis} IS\textit{6110} copy number evolution.
 These models will take into account potential dependence of IS\textit{6110} birth and death rates on patient-specific covariates.

-\subsubsection{\textit{Mycobacterium tuberculosis} Lineage Comparison}
+\subsubsection{\textit{Mycobacterium tuberculosis} lineage comparison}